Anonymodesu/SCP/scp.md

 Go back?
 Hahahaha no. I'll be the laughingstock if they hear I was held captive by some fucking chicken.

 S🐔P is into eugenics, wants to keep more intelligent chickens around.
 Hinted that S🐔P is being scammed; chickens are being kept in very adverse conditions for a very small profit.
-Captured Chicken Insurgency chickens -> caged.
-Normal chickens are used to make eggs to generate income -> cage-free.
 Protectorate families -> free-range.
+Ethical housing Normal chickens are used to make eggs to generate income -> cage-free.
+Ethical drugs Captured Chicken Insurgency chickens -> caged.
+Ethically torture the chickens.

 AICs fail to transcribe Insurgency meeting.
 Completely composed of bock bock bock.
 [122 minutes of footage omitted.]
 Hard to identify which chickens are anomalies, so finding an appropriate sample size of speech is difficult.